D4n2021/BP-text-based-android-game/README.md

 # BP text-based android game

-Planned for Android 4.1 Jelly Bean and above (99.3 % of all Android users)

 Here are 8 highlights of planned content (see 01 planned content file for more):

 - singleplayer (maybe multiplayer very late in development)